datjandra/acumos/README.md

 pi.parking_Xvalet.append(0)
 ```

+## Optional technical coding stuff
-## How was the Python file component_pb2.py used in predict.py created?
+### How was the Python file component_pb2.py used in predict.py created?

 1. Acumos micro-service uses protocol buffer from Google.
     Protocol buffer is a way of translating object state into formats that could be sent over networks.
     Similar to older protocols like SOAP, which is not widely used anymore compared to JSON.
-    So first step is to download [protobuf] (https://github.com/google/protobuf) from Github.
+    The first step is to download [protobuf] (https://github.com/google/protobuf) from Github.

 2. Unfortunately, protobuf is in C source code and must be compiled to produce binaries.
     In protobuf directory, run ./configure and then run make.

 3. If make in step #2 runs without errors, there should be a protoc binary created under src directory.
     Copy that file to /usr/local/bin/ or another location on the system path.